Pesteves2002/devops-nixos-presentation/slides.typ

   title: "What is Nix/NixOS?",
 )[
   #side-by-side[
-    - *Nix*,
+    - *Nix*
       - The Functional Language
       - The Package Manager #footnote[*Nixpkgs* is the package repository of Nix, containing thousands of software packages.]
     - *NixOS*
       - The Operating System, Linux distribution built on *Nix* ][